Never miss an important update |

 When he checked the details, all appeared accurate, and he believed his documents were legitimate, but problems started when he suffered a minor collision.
 The insurer had entered incorrect data only to decrease the monthly premium, which he sold as a cheap deal.

 Such people also use the social media sites like Facebook to buy and sell used cars.
-One such ad on social media platform offered the vehicle for a bargain price, and the victim spent over £5K to get the car that was never delivered to him.
+One such ad on a social media platform offered the vehicle for a bargain price, and the victim spent over £5K to get the car that was never delivered to him.

 If you are buying through an insurer, check the MIB details.